alcionai/corso/website/docs/setup/configuration.md

 * Environment variables containing configuration information
 * A directory for Corso to store its configuration file

+ Apart from Environment variables configuration information can also be provided from flags or configuration files.
+ Preference of information provided is as-

+ Flags values > Environment variables > Configuration File information

 ## Environment variables

 Three distinct pieces of configuration are required by Corso: